top of page

 FLOWERS and PLANTS:

-In the first rows are flowers and plants as national symbols - the common Rose and Thistle pipe, and pipes with roses, thistles and shamrocks (and probably leeks), and three different Scotch thistle pipes.
+The pipe in the first row is complete; could the leaves be tobacco leaves?
+The following rows are pipes depicting flowers and plants as national symbols - the common Rose and Thistle pipe, and pipes with roses, thistles and shamrocks (and probably leeks), and three different Scotch thistle pipes.
 Among the others are a tulip, acorns (including a miniature half-sized version), various flower sprigs, grapes and vines, and foliage decoration.

 FREEMASONS AND OTHER FRATERNAL ORGANISATIONS: